 The Type overlay will display the task in the Gantt with its Type color.

 Example of an animation task:

 The task rows in the Gantt view can be displayed in four heights: Tiny, Small, Medium, or Large.
 When you have many tasks that need to be viewed or scheduled, tiny and small is ideal for taking in large amounts of data.
 Medium and large are great when you need a little visual breathing room or want your task thumbnails to be more prominent.

 To access the Row height, open the Settings menu at the top right corner of the Gantt toolbar, hover over the Row height option, and enable the checkbox of your chosen height.

 Using the timeline

-The timeline used for the Gantt view and the bottom views are not synchronized.
+Please note: The timelines used for the Gantt and bottom Project plan and Resource views are not synchronized.